-First of all, there are four pairs of sinuses in our head.
+There are four pairs of sinuses in our head.
 Sinuses are hollow, air-filled and interconnected spaces located around the nose in the skull.
 All these spaces or cavities open into the nose through tiny openings called ostia.
-As both sinuses and nose are lined with the same soft tissue called mucosa, any infection that affects one affects the other too.
+As both sinuses and nose are lined with the same soft tissue called mucosa, any infection that affects one affects the other.
+When this mucosa gets infected, the resulting condition is called sinusitis.
+It is also called rhino-sinusitis (‘rhino’ is a medical term for the nose).

-It is rather surprising but there is no clear consensus on the primary function of sinuses in our bodies.
-Some of their accepted functions are relative weight reduction of the front part of skull (remember, sinuses are hollow and filled with air), air-conditioning and humidification of air that’s breathed in, giving added resonance to voice, and lending mechanical rigidity.
+The accepted functions of sinuses include, relative weight reduction of the front part of the skull (sinuses are hollow and filled with air), air-conditioning, and humidification of air that’s breathed in, giving added resonance to voice and lending mechanical rigidity.

 - Airflow into the sinuses